 I hate the word criticism because it has such a negative weight to it.
 Even “constructive” criticism sounds like an oxymoron.
 I prefer the term feedback.

-I’ve noticed that some of the most successful bloggers out there regularly rely on feedback from their audience, friends, and fellow bloggers.
+Some of the most successful bloggers out there regularly rely on feedback from their audience, friends, and fellow bloggers.

 I recently used the word “fares” instead of “wares” in a campaign email to my subscribers.
-I had a lovely reader correct me and a lighthearted and gentle way, which I appreciated SOOOO much.
+I had a lovely reader correct me in a lighthearted and gentle way, which I appreciated SOOOO much.

 Ultimately, successful bloggers realize that those corrections aren’t personal, and what’s more, they play into the success of the overall business.